IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

         | **type**: bool

       waiting
         Indicate whether it needs to wait and check again because the workflow is still in progress.
+Return True if the status of the workflow is 'automation-in-progress'.
+Otherwise (the workflow is either completed or paused/failed at some step), return False.

         | **returned**: on success when `state=check`
         | **type**: bool

       completed
         Indicate whether the workflow is completed.
+Return True if the status of the workflow is 'complete'.
+Otherwise, return False.

         | **returned**: on success when `state=existed/check`
         | **type**: bool